 To expedite the process, please stick closely to the PR and brand guidelines below.

-Atlassian Solution Partners can submit their materials online via the Partner Portal, and any third party can request a review directly by
+Atlassian partners can submit their materials online via the Partner Portal.
+For non-qualifying third parties, request a review directly by

 contacting the Atlassian Press team.

 A partner press release should:

 Use our published Press Kit to maintain a consistent usage of our brand assets.

 Make it clear that you're an Atlassian Partner, and explain why this is unique and valuable.

 Be used to highlight a clear call to action and the customer benefit of the announcement.

 Highlight approved and the most up-to-date product information and marketing messages provided to you by Atlassian.

 If possible, include support from a real live customer (via a quote).